James-Aaron-Johnson/James-Aaron-Johnson.github.io/_posts/2020-02-10-project-goals-and-aims.md

 description:
 ---

 With my project now decided, I wanted to think about my goals and aims for it.
-If I'm to try and plan out my milestones and key development stages I need to first better understand what my project aimes to be and what I want to have achieved from it.
+If I'm to try and plan out my milestones and key development stages I need to first better understand what my project aims to be and what I want to have achieved from it.

 With that in mind.
 I drafted up the following series of goals and aims for this project.